Electronic timing has allowed us to keep track of the best of the "Underwear Olympics"

 Wonderlic Test – Pat McInally (1975)

 The Wonderlic is a test consisting of 50 multiple-choice questions that assesses a player’s aptitude for learning and problem solving and has been utilized since the 1950s.
 On average, an NFL prospect answers around 20 questions correctly.
 McInally holds the distinction of answering all 50 correctly to record the only perfect Wonderlic Test score in NFL history (To be fair, the wide receiver and punter did go to Harvard).
 McInally was drafted in the fifth round by the Cincinnati Bengals and was the team’s punter until he retired in 1985.
 He then conceived the idea of Starting Lineup action figures and became Wonderlic’s director of marketing and testing in 2006.

 40-Yard Dash – John Ross (2017)

 Before we get to Ross, it is worth mentioning a few other players who set records in this category.
 Bo Jackson recorded a time of 4.12 seconds in the 1986 Combine, but that was during the hand-time era.
 And of course, Chris Johnson shocked scouts with a record time of 4.24 in 2008.
-But last year, Ross was timed at 4.22 with a run so intense that he strained his calves at the end of it.
+But in 2017, Ross was timed at 4.22 with a run so intense that he strained his calves at the end of it.
 The injury forced the former Washington wide receiver to miss some of the other drills, but he still was taken by the Cincinnati Bengals with the ninth pick of the 2017 NFL Draft.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.